deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Lewis: Listen to the man.
 Julian: stop being jealous about Xiù." he said.

-Julian swayed as if he'd been punched. "…Jealous?" he asked.
+Julian swayed as if he'd been punched. "...Jealous?" he asked.

-"…Okay, that was maybe the wrong choice of-" Amir began, but was interrupted.
+"...Okay, that was maybe the wrong choice of-" Amir began, but was interrupted.

 "Yeah, jealous.
 Overprotective.
 Acting like you think you've got a right to choose for her."
 Lewis stabbed.
 "And you look at her pretty much the same way you do Allison, dude."

-Amir pinched his nose "Lewis…"
+Amir pinched his nose "Lewis..."

 Julian gaped at him.
 "I- *What!?* No I don't!"